Research

 Computational Discovery and Design of Functional Materials

-Our research focuses on the discovery and design of novel materials for energy conversion and storage, and next-generation computing.
+Our research focuses on the discovery and design of novel materials for energy conversion and storage, next-generation micoelectronics and environmental sustainability.
 We identify new composition–structure–property relationships to enable materials by design.
 Historically, materials have been discovered by Edisonian trial-and-error approaches and even, serendipitous “happy accidents.”
 Designing materials with tailored properties is challenging because of the astronomical number of possible compounds, and structures.
-We utilize computational tools, including first-principles methods and machine learning to discover and design functional materials.
+We use computational tools, including first-principles methods and machine learning to discover and design functional materials.

 Materials Discovery via High-Throughput Searches